obonaventure/cnp3/book/glossary.rst

 	A BGP session between two directly connected routers that belong to two different Autonomous Systems.
 Also called an external BGP session.

+   router
+	A relay operating in the network layer.

+   switch
+	A relay operating in the datalink layer.

+   hub
+	A relay operating in the physical layer.